ft-anywhere-fitness-05/back_end/README.md

 ### What To Know About This API

 I've made a LOT of endpoints.
 Some will be useful, some are just for reference.
 JSON examples listed underneath this list.
-Don't care about reference?
-These are the ones you want:

 ### [GET] /api/classes/